Semi-Annual BOOK SALE Coming in April!

-Each spring and fall, the Burlingame Library Foundation hosts a BIG BOOK SALE in the Lane Room, raising more than half of its operating revenue directly from the sale of donated books and media.
-These funds, along with the proceeds from other events and direct donations, allow the library to continue its full scope of community programs and contribute substantially to the collection budget, as well as community access to technology.
+The 2019 Spring BIG BOOK SALE is April 12 to 14 in the Library’s Lane Room.
+The foundation raises more than half of its operating revenue directly from the sale of donated books and media.
+These funds, along with the proceeds from other events and direct donations, allow the library to continue its full extent of community programs and contribute substantially to the collection budget, as well as community access to technology.

 Peter Rubin, a senior editor at Wired and author of Future Presence: How Virtual Reality Is Changing Human Connection, Intimacy, and the Limits of Ordinary Life, explained how this new technology is reshaping human interactions.
 Meg Waite Clayton, whose latest book, Beautiful Exiles, is based on Hemingway spouse Martha Gellhorn, spoke of abandoning a career as an attorney to become a self-taught, successful novelist.
 And Matt Richtel, a Pulitzer Prize-winning New York Times reporter whose latest thriller is titled Dead on Arrival, recalled his long journey from writing what other people wanted to listening to his own voice.

-We’re still tallying the numbers, but the luncheon and its companion online auction were a big fundraising success!
+The luncheon and its companion online auction were a big fundraising success.
 The auction alone brought in more than $18,000.
-Thank you for demonstrating your love for our two libraries so generously!
+Thank you for so generously demonstrating your love for our two libraries!